-Kendall Jenner Using Ex Jordan Clarkson To Spy On Tristan Thompson For Khloe Kardashian, Reports ‘In Touch’
+Kendall Jenner Using Ex, Jordan Clarkson, To Spy On Tristan Thompson For Khloe Kardashian, Reports ‘In Touch’

 Later, Kim revealed that after she made comments about the cheating scandal, Tristan Thompson blocked her on social media.
 In addition, Kris Jenner also spoke out about the drama, saying that Khloe has been very strong during the difficult time in her life, and that the Kardashian family are a “force to be reckoned with.”

 Kendall Jenner now allegedly wants to do her part to help Khloe Kardashian during the rough time in her relationship.
 Kendall is reportedly in contact with Jordan Clarkson in hopes of keeping tabs on Tristan Thompson, and he’s allegedly agreed to be her man on the inside.

 “He told her if Tristan steps out of bounds, she’ll be the first to know.”

 As previously reported by the Inquisitr, Khloe Kardashian has been in contact with her sisters during the difficult time, and while she and Kendall Jenner may not have much to talk about since she’s the only sister who isn’t a mother, this could be the one way Kendall feels like she can help.